YM162/gulagcleaner/README.md

 If you want to help, these are the top priorities right now:

 - Find a way to sending the method code to JS in the WASM implementation.
 Serialization using Serde seems to fail for some reason.
-- Add a README.md (With code examples) for the JS (wasm) distribution.